consp1racy/FloatingLabelLayout/README.md

 Valid values are `top`, `left`, `right` and `bottom`.
 These are used when animating showing and hiding of the label.

+    <item name="flv_colorError">@color/flv_error</item>

+Error color determines text color when the label is in error state.
+Optionally it may color the owner view background (managed by helper or counter).

 ### FloatingLabelView

 The `FloatingLabelView` can be customized using the following attributes: